 It’s as easy as picking up the phone!
 If you’re ready to have your child assessed, call us for a confidential intake packet or click on the ‘Get Started’ button at the top of this page.
 Once your intake packet is complete, mail it back to us with your $100 non-refundable deposit.
 Once we receive your completed intake packet and deposit, we will call you to schedule an assessment.

 After the assessment has been completed, we will schedule a follow up meeting for a 2 hour consultation to review results, discuss recommendations, and provide you with a roadmap to address your child’s specific learning challenges.

 We realize that each person is an individual with unique needs.
-We will initially schedule a four and a half hour time slot for your child’s assessment.
+We will initially schedule a three hour time slot for your child’s assessment.
 The examiner will keep a close eye on your child’s stress levels and energy during this time.
 If your child is unable to complete the testing in one sitting, the examiner will release your child early and we will schedule a second day of testing.
-If testing needs to be broken up into two different sessions, the cost will be $250 per testing session.

 After the initial assessment is completed we will schedule an appointment to explore important issues related to your child’s learning and future.
 For this reason we require both parents to attend the consultation.
 Since we will be discussing technical and sensitive information about the current skill levels of your child we ask that you do not bring the child along.
 If the child is in high school or older and would like to attend they may.

 We require that payment for assessments be made at the time of service.
 We accept cash, checks, and Visa/MasterCard/Discover.